 The receipts that do not create any liabilities and do not lead to a claim on the government are called revenue receipts.
-These revenue receipts are non-redeemable and can be classified into two categories namely: tax revenue and non-tax revenue.
+These revenue receipts are non-redeemable and can be classified into two categories, namely: tax revenue and non-tax revenue.
 Tax revenues are the vital components of revenue receipts that have been bifurcated for the long term into direct taxes, enterprises, and indirect taxes such as customs duties, excise taxes, and service tax.
-Non-tax revenues, on the other hand, are the recurring income that is earned from the sources other than taxes by the government.
+Non-tax revenues, on the other hand, are the recurring income that is earned from sources other than taxes by the government.

 Revenue Receipts: Tax and Non-Tax Revenue – UPSC Notes:- Download PDF Here